 - Large-volume coal combustion wastes generated at electric utility and independent power producing facilities that are co-managed together with certain other coal combustion wastes.

 - Coal combustion wastes generated at facilities with fluidized bed combustion technology.

 - Wastes from the combustion of mixtures of coal and other fuels (i.e., co-burning).

 - Part I

 Electric utilities surface impoundments

 Non-electric utilities surface impoundments and minefilling

 Draft rule: 3/2003 Final Rule: 6/2004

 NETL is actively involved in supplying data to assist EPA with their decisions regarding CUB used for mine placement.
 NETL attended a meeting that was hosted by the Interstate Mining Compact Commission consisting of various states presenting the regulations that pertain to CUB and mining in their state.
-Information from this meeting, as well as other recent developments, can be found here.

 The State Regulations database allows you to see how each state regulates the disposal and utilization of CUB's.